 What makes this banana muffin recipe healthier than others?
 Let’s take a look:

-• No dairy or eggs.
-The mashed banana helps bind the ingredients together without the need for eggs.
+• No dairy or eggs: The mashed banana binds the ingredients without the need for eggs.

 Ingredients Needed